HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

-• Explore the national park famous for wild dog sightings and the strong conservation efforts focused on the preservation of wild dog packs.
+• Explore a national park famous for wild dog sightings and strong conservation efforts focused on the preservation of wild dog packs

 When to visit: The Southern Hemisphere’s winter months from June to September are the peak time to enjoy a safari here.
 Daytime temperatures are mild, with low grass offering incredible wildlife sightings.